BrianHicks/bad-datalog/README.md

 - Aggregation of any kind
 - Named fields instead of just using positional semantics.
 - Indexes or primary keys of any kind for faster queries
+- It might not be safe to store databases in the model (that is, it will break the Elm debugger because the Set implementation we use embeds a comparison function.
+It would be possible to take this out, but would require more effort than I want to make at the moment I'm writing this README.)

 I plan to implement those things in roughly that order (maybe adding or dropping a few as I go) and releasing this as an Elm package when it's ready.
 The rankings are in `next-features.json` in the root of this repo, and can be fed into [elo.bytes.zone](https://elo.bytes.zone) for further ranking.